Nav Bhatia

 Nav Bhatia (born July 9, 1951), nicknamed the Raptors Superfan, is a Canadian businessman and superfan of the Toronto Raptors basketball team.
 He founded and currently runs the Superfan Foundation to help unite people through the love of the sport.

-Bhatia has attended every Toronto Raptors home game since 1995, temporarily ending in 2020 when he could no longer attend home games in-person due to the COVID-19 pandemic and the Raptors' temporary relocation to Tampa, Florida.
-His 26-years 100 percent Toronto home game attendance streak finally ended on December 10, 2021 when he was forced into isolation following a COVID-19 outbreak at an event he attended.
+Bhatia has attended every Toronto Raptors home game since 1995, temporarily ending in 2020 when he could no longer attend home games in person due to the COVID-19 pandemic and the Raptors' temporary relocation to Tampa, Florida.
+His 26-year 100 per cent Toronto home game attendance streak ended on December 10, 2021, when he was forced into isolation following a COVID-19 outbreak at an event he attended.
 On June 19, 2018, Bhatia was named a recipient of the Top 25 Canadian Immigrants Award.

-Career
+Early life and career

-Bhatia moved to Toronto in 1984 in the midst of anti-Sikh riots in India.
+Bhatia was born in New Delhi and moved to Toronto in 1984 amid anti-Sikh riots in India.
 He struggled to find work as a mechanical engineer and decided to work as a car salesman.
-He achieved a record 127 car sales in 3 months and bought the dealership 2 years later.
+He achieved a record 127 car sales in three months and bought the dealership two years later.
 Bhatia is the owner of one of the top-selling Hyundai car dealerships in Canada.